 We already know that digital disruption has a severe impact on businesses but how does it impact them?
 What are the factors that influence it?

 Well, technology is the major driving force behind these disruptions.
-To be more specific, these are the three factors that cause it: dematerialization, automation, and value proposition.
+To be more specific, these are the three main causes of digital disruption: dematerialization, automation, and value proposition.

 Dematerialization is the substitution of physical products with digital ones which simplify business processes.
 Dematerialization has reduced the marginal cost of production drastically, it has opened new methods or channels of communication, and it has drastically brought down the transactional and operational costs.